Contents

 The prerequisite to reading this article is fundamental knowledge of system design components.
 This article does not cover an in-depth guide on individual system design components.

 Disclaimer: The system design questions are subjective.
 This article is written based on my research on the topic and might differ from real-world implementations.
 Feel free to share your feedback and ask questions in the comments.
-Some of the linked resources are affiliates.
-As an Amazon Associate, I earn from qualifying purchases.

 Get the powerful template to approach system design for FREE on newsletter sign-up: